Thein-Naing/workout-api-mern/README.md

 npm i bcrypt

-we will create new user function in User model using User schema . we will use so called statics signup method and e.t.c as follows;
+ Firstly we will create new user function in User model using User schema . we will use so called statics signup method and e.t.c as follows;

 // use static signup method